sigifredolaengle/ProcessMiningClass/README.md

     which python3

-Let us suppose, Python 3.6 is installed in /usr/bin/python3.
-Now, we will create a *virtual environment*, where a set of packages will be installed and executed independently of packages installed in the local system. `virtualenv` is an excellent way to ensure a set of packages for running Jupyter lab and our particular applications.
+Let us suppose, Python 3.6 is installed in `/usr/bin/python3`.
+Now, we will create a *virtual environment*, where a set of packages will be installed and executed independently of packages installed in the local system. `virtualenv` is an excellent way to ensure a set of packages for running Jupyter lab and your particular applications.

 Now, we will create a virtual environment with Python 3.6.
-This instruction will create a fold with the name `env_py3.6` and will install some basic Pyhton packages.
+This instruction will create a fold with the name `env_py3.6`, where `virtualenv` will install some basic Python packages.
 Let us note that `/usr/bin/python3` is the location of Python 3.6 obtained from the instruction `which python`.
+In addition, let note that the folder `env_py3.6` is not necessarily the folder of your data!
+It is just a folder with right packages for execution of Jupyter lab correctly.

     virtualenv --python=/usr/bin/python3 env_py3.6